 |The master's house||The Church|

-|The wedding||The wedding supper of the Lamb and His Bride in heaven (Rev 19:7-8)|
+|The wedding||The wedding of the Lamb and His Bride in heaven (Rev 19:7-8)|

-|The banquet the master prepares for the servants||The eschatological banquet in the heavenly kingdom in which all of the Master's servants of every age will take part|
+|The banquet the master prepares for the servants||The eschatological banquet in the heavenly kingdom in which all of the Master's servants of every age will take part (Rev 19:9)|

 There are several eschatological overtones to this parable.
-For the first time Jesus gives a shadowy allusion to His "exodus" from the earth (the word that is used in the Transfiguration event in Lk 9:31 in the Greek text) and His delay in returning.
+For the first time, Jesus gives a shadowy allusion to His "exodus" from the earth (the word used in the Transfiguration event in Lk 9:31 in the Greek text) and His delay in returning.
 Later, at the Last Supper in the Gospel of St. John, the disciples will learn that He must return to the Father for a time (Jn 13:33-14:3), and at His Ascension the angels promise His return at an unknown time (Mt 24:36-44; Acts 1:11).

-In the second very short parable: Be sure of this: if the master of the house had known the hour when the thief was coming, he would not have let his house be broken into (verse 39), Jesus speaks of the suddenness of a burglar breaking into an unguarded house and compares that event to His sudden return at the end of the age.
-When Jesus suddenly returns in His glory it will be to gather all people of all nations of the earth for the Resurrection of the Dead and the Last Judgment (1 Thess 4:16-18).
+In the second very short parable, Jesus says: "Be sure of this: if the master of the house had known the hour when the thief was coming, he would not have let his house be broken into" (verse 39).
+Jesus speaks of the suddenness of a burglar breaking into an unguarded house and compares that event to His sudden return at the end of the age.
+When Jesus suddenly returns in His glory, it will be to gather all people of all nations of the earth for the Resurrection of the Dead and the Last Judgment (1 Thess 4:16-18).
 Jesus' sudden return will find some professing Christians prepared like the faithful and vigilant servants of the Master's house (the Church), but many people of the world will be unaware and unprepared.
-Jesus concludes this part of His teaching with the warning: 40 "You also must be prepared, for at an hour you do not expect, the Son of Man will come," using His favorite title for Himself, "Son of Man", an allusion to the prophet Daniel's vision (Dan 7:13; concerning Jesus "Second Coming" also see CCC 366, 998, 1001, 1038, 1038-1041, Mt 25:31-46; Jn 5:28-29; Acts 24:15; 1 Thes 4:16; 2 Thes 1:5-10).
+Jesus concludes this part of His teaching with the warning: 40 "You also must be prepared, for at an hour you do not expect, the Son of Man will come," using His favorite title for Himself, "Son of Man," an allusion to the prophet Daniel's vision (Dan 7:13; concerning Jesus "Second Coming" also see CCC 366, 998, 1001, 1038, 1038-1041, Mt 25:31-46; Jn 5:28-29; Acts 24:15; 1 Thes 4:16; 2 Thes 1:5-10).

 Luke 12:41-48 ~ A warning for Peter, the Apostles, and the Future

 41 Then Peter said, "Lord, is this parable meant for us or for everyone?
 42 And the Lord replied, "Who, then, is the faithful and prudent steward whom the master will put in charge of his servants to distribute the food allowance at the proper time?
 43 Blessed is that servant whom his master on arrival finds doing so.
 Truly, I say to you, he will put him in charge of all his property.
 45 But if that servant says to himself, "My master is delayed in coming,' and begins to beat the menservants and the maidservants, to eat and drink and get drunk, 46 then that servant's master will come on an unexpected day and at an unknown hour and will punish him severely and assign him a place with the unfaithful.
 47 That servant who knew his master's will but did not make preparations nor act in accord with his will shall be beaten severely; 48 and the servant who was ignorant of his master's will but acted in a way deserving of a severe beating shall be beaten only lightly.
 Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more."

-45 But if that servant says to himself, "My master is delayed in coming,' and begins to beat the menservants and the maidservants, to eat and drink and get drunk, 46 then that servant's master will come on an unexpected day and at an unknown hour and will punish him severely and assign him a place with the unfaithful.
 Drunkenness is one of the signs of the Old Testament prophets symbolizing rebellion against God and the abuse of His blessings.
-The unfaithful servants in this verse that Jesus alludes to are abusing the gift of the Eucharist-—the food allowance that is given at the "proper time" of worship in verse 42.
+The unfaithful servants in this verse that Jesus alludes to are abusing the gift of the Eucharist: the food allowance given at the "proper time" of worship in verse 42.

-Michal E. Hunt Copyright © 2013; revised 2016
+Michal E. Hunt Copyright © 2013; revised 2019